princepereira/AzureKubernetesServiceTutorial/windows-kubernetes-service.md

 >> kubectl run -it client -n demo --image=k8s.gcr.io/e2e-test-images/agnhost:2.33 --command -- bash
 ```

 The above command will create a container and enter the pod cli.
-If the above command is timed out, you can reattach using below command.
+If the above command is timed out, you can reattach to the pod using below command.

 ```
->> kubectl run -it client -n demo --image=k8s.gcr.io/e2e-test-images/agnhost:2.33 --command -- bash
+>> kubectl attach client -c client -i -t -n demo
 ```

 #### 4. Make a client call to the server running